 ABOUT US

-We are united in our dedication to raise awareness, advocacy and support to dyslexic people.
+We are united in our dedication to raising awareness, advocating for, and providing support to individuals with dyslexia and related learning differences.

 Africa Dyslexia Organisation (ADO)